 Mental Health Problems at Work

-Mental health problems can affect all areas of a person’s life, including their work performance.
-In many cases, the work environment can make mental problems worse.
-But work can also be a source of reducing stress, with the proper environment and support.
+Mental health problems affect all areas of a person’s life – including, unfortunately, their work performance.
+The work environment could make mental problems worse – but your work environment can also be a source of reducing stress, with the proper environment and support.

 What is Mental Health?

 A person’s mental health includes psychological, emotional, and social wellbeing.
 It’s a state of mind that can affect all areas of your life, and that can manifest into physical symptoms.
 Poor mental health often ties into mental illnesses such as depression, stress, PTSD, anxiety, and bipolar disorders.
 When a person has a mental illness, they may struggle with positive mental health.
 They may lose sleep and their appetite at home, have reduced energy for activities, and isolate away from their family and friends.